zenstackhq/zenstack-docs/docs/the-complete-guide/part3/2-server-adapters.md

 ZenStack is a toolkit but not a framework.
 It doesn't come with its own web server.
 Instead, it provides a set of server adapters that "mount" APIs to the server of your choice.

 Server adapters are framework-specific.
-ZenStack provides a `@zenstackhq/server` package that contains adapters for the most popular backend and full-stack frameworks:
+ZenStack ships a `@zenstackhq/server` package that contains adapters for the most popular backend and full-stack frameworks:

 - [Express](/docs/reference/server-adapters/express)
 - [Fastify](/docs/reference/server-adapters/fastify)